HUMENTH/myddleware/docs/basic_usage.md

 <!-- tabs:start -->
 #### **Arguments**
+*This section is still under construction*

 #### **Number**
+*This section is still under construction*

 #### **Description**
+*This section is still under construction*

 #### **Running instance**
+*This section is still under construction*
 #### **Period**

  As for jobscheduler, period is a time interval corresponding to the frequency of execution of your task.
 Here on the other hand the syntax to use is precise example (*/5* ** * : in the order of writing, minute, hours, day of the month, day of the week).

  Syntax example :

+ *This section is still under construction*

 <!-- tabs:end -->